domcleal/hammer-cli/README.md

 Hammer is a generic [clamp-based](https://github.com/mdub/clamp) CLI framework.
 Hammer-cli provides just the core functionality.
-The core is extensible with plugins that contain application specific commands.
+The core is extensible using plugins that contain application-specific commands.

-Such architecture allows for easy customization according to your application setup.
-Nearly any Ruby script can be turned into a Hammer command so the possibilities are really wide.
+This architecture allows for easy customization according to your application.
+Nearly any Ruby script can be turned into a Hammer command, so the possibilities are endless.

-Currently available plugins are:
+Available plugins are currently:
   - [hammer-cli-foreman](https://github.com/theforeman/hammer-cli-foreman)  - commands corresponding to Foreman API
   - [hammer-cli-katello-bridge](https://github.com/theforeman/hammer-cli-katello-bridge) - set of commands provided by Katello CLI

-You also can easily add custom commands specific for your use, such as various bulk actions or admin tasks.
+You also can easily add custom commands for your specific use, such as bulk actions or admin tasks.

 Installation